 The best advice I can give is to keep searching, keep taking action, and eventually, you’ll begin to notice synchronicities.
 The Universe will start to let you know that you’re moving in the right direction.
 It can come in the form of compliments from friends, family, and colleagues and little “epiphanies” that happen when you’re reading a book or listening to a podcast.
 They’re those, AHA! moments where you’re like, “Oh my gosh, a thousand times YES to that!”

 I did not prioritize self-care as much as I wanted to.

 Self-care is one ritual that I wanted to do a lot more of.
 Most weeks, I managed my weekly self-care Sunday session, but there were times that I went without very little.
 I was too focused on my business and neglected the fact that I am my biggest asset.
 When you work freelance, you MUST take care of yourself because you are the writer, photographer, blogger, designer, CEO — you are everything that keeps the business going.

 In this last quarter of 2018, I’ve been focusing on at least 15 minutes of self-care each day.
 I plan on keeping this going for 2019.
 It’s come in the form of worry/gratitude journaling, bullet journaling, replenishing hot baths at night, digital detoxes with a reading session, and more.

 I did not get fit this year.

 Oh, don’t we all want this?
 Am I right?
-I wanted to be cycling, running and doing yoga regularly for 2018.
+I wanted to be cycling, running and doing yoga regularly in 2018.
 But here’s the thing, when you’re stressed out, burnt out and utterly exhausted, it’s challenging to get your body moving.